microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 - branch `clean/inline-all-lib-funcs`
 - plan is to merge this back with `clean-master` later

+## [ ] edit `vis-spi-out/Makefile`
+- list libs to edit
+- simplify structure: everything becomes like `BiColorLed`
+- move lib `Lis` from `hw_lib_src` to `inlhw_lib_src`
+- add `#include "Lis-Hardware.h"` to `vis-spi-out/src/Hardware.h`
+- move all functions from `Lis.c` to `Lis.h`:
+- `static` functions become `inline` in .h and do not need prototypes in `Lis.c`
+    - they are private, no one else refers to them by address, not even tests, so there is no danger of a missing symbol
+    - i.e., they do not need to be in memory anywhere, they are like macros -- after the compile step, there is no trace of their existence except for the assembly code they turn into
+- non `static` functions become `inline` in .h and get prototypes in `.c`
+    - this is not really necessary
+    - but why not
+    - it has no impact on the final code size

 # [ ] what can I do to use the GPIO registers in lib Queue

 ## 2019-12-13